Buses and components¶

-The capabilities of any computer can be extended using peripherals.
-Peripherals are external devices that can be attached to computers to offer them through a Lua API, composed of methods.
+The capabilities of any computer are extended using components.
+Components are internal or external devices attached to a computer and offer additional functionalities through Lua interfaces, usually Lua methods.

-For example, a wired modem has the following methods available, documented in modem:
+For example, a wired modem, recognized as a peripheral in CC:T, has the following methods available, documented in modem:

 Some peripherals are:

 Video devices, such as monitors or terminals, for displaying information and graphics; see Video devices.

 Modems, for networking with other computers; see Modem networking.

 Speakers, for emitting sound to the real world.

 Components are accessible through buses.
 Buses are the link between computers and components.
 On every bus, every component has an address which is the component’s identifier on this bus, used for calling a method on this component through this bus.

 Some basic buses implemented in thox are: